thanh-cao/ms3-stock-management/TESTING.md

 [JSHint](https://jshint.com/) was used to test the quality and JavaScript syntax use of the three JavaScripts files in this project.
 The results show no particular errors except for missing semicolons, which I have accordingly updated in the code.
 There are warnings on unused variable `select` on typeahead.js file and `showForm` on search.js file.
 However, `select` function is used embedded with the html `<li>` element while `showForm` is a function writte in the scripts.js file, which search.js also has access to the variable.
 Therefore, these 2 warnings can be ignored.

 ### PEP8 online
 [PEP8 online](https://pep8online.com/) was used to test the quality and syntax of the Python code in this project.
-The results show error code `E501 Line too long` for line 88 on forms.py file.
+The results show error code `E501 Line too long` for line 29 and 93 on forms.py file.
 I have tried to adjust the formatting for this particular line.
 However, it is either I get code `501` or code `E128 continuation line under-indented for visual indent`.
-I decide to keep the proper indentation for readability and the line is only 88 character longs which don't affect much the readability of the code.
+I decide to keep the proper indentation for readability and the line is only 85 or 87 character longs which don't affect much the readability of the code.

 ## User stories testing
 ### As a new visitor, I want to...